2024 Solar Incentives Guide for Lansing, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The term "solar incentives" refers to financial incentives put in place by solar companies and the government to encourage the use of renewable energy by making the installation and use of solar panels more affordable.
 You might be eligible for several kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of Michigan and others from the federal government.
-Categories of solar incentives include:
+Some broad categories of solar incentives include:

-• Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the federal government.
-(This is different from a tax deduction.)
+• Tax Credits: Tax credits decrease, dollar-for-dollar, the total amount of tax you owe the federal government.
+These are different from tax deductions.

 Solar Veteran